The Power of Behavioural Rewards in Dog Training

 Build positive associations

 Pair the behaviour with experiences that feel good.
 Using a favourite activity can reinforce the behaviour without treats.
-Think about sniffing, running or jumping.
+Think about sniffing, running, or jumping.

 Encourage mastery and progress

 People and animals feel motivated when they see improvement.
-Start small and celebrate small wins and milestones to make the behaviour satisfying and easy to accomplish, with this comes confidence and connection.
+Start small and celebrate small wins and milestones to make the behaviour satisfying and easy to accomplish.
+With this comes confidence and connection.

 Use variable rewards